wongwara/predict_next_month/README.md

 Experiment A: Better decision making- Client Financial management: Help clients organise their budget by predicting their spending for the next month.
 This will help improve financial stability and overall pleasure.

 Predicting the total spending amount for next month: link to access the deploy app -> https://wongwara-predict-next-month-app-3g0mjl.streamlit.app
+And the secret key to enter the predict_page is 'ML36104' This secret key was designed to add an extra degree of protection to the programme and protect sensitive data from unauthorised access.
 ## Experiment results

 As a result, the best model is Decision Tree, which gives the best MAPE.
 However, the MAPE score is 237.48, indicating that our forecasts are 237.48% off the mark on average

 A high MAPE score implies that the model's predictions are **inaccurate and need to be improved**.
 However, you still can access the model prediction in the above link.

 <img width="747" alt="Screenshot 2023-05-24 at 7 29 06 am" src="https://github.com/wongwara/predict_next_month/assets/107904836/f07a6c9e-c9fe-4208-8bd2-7d08a55b0c32">

 Figure 1: show the app prediction page